apache/flink/docs/monitoring/debugging_classloading.md

 <!--
 **Docker Containers with Flink-as-a-Library**

-If you package a Flink job/application such that your application treats Flink like a library (Flink JobManager/TaskManager daemons as spawned as needed), then typically all classes are in the *application classpath*.
+If you package a Flink job/application such that your application treats Flink like a library (JobManager/TaskManager daemons as spawned as needed), then typically all classes are in the *application classpath*.
 This is the recommended way for container-based setups where the container is specifically created for an job/application and will contain the job/application's jar files.